Date: 29th December 2013

 Location: Torquay, Devon

-My twenty-ninth stadium of 2013 was on Sunday 29th December 2013 at Plainmoor in Torquay, Devon.
+My twenty-ninth new ground of 2013 was on Sunday 29th December at Plainmoor in Torquay, Devon.
 The match was Torquay United vs. Exeter City in Football League Two.

 Plainmoor is located in a built-up area of the town and is tightly packed in between housing and a school.
 The closest railway station is Torre which is just over a mile away with Torquay railway station around 1.5 miles from the ground.
 Plainmoor has been home to Torquay United since 1910.